joesepi/joesepi.github.io/_drafts/up-with-jekyll.md

 -----
 > 4 | Front Matter

-Front matter is where Jekyll starts to get really cool.
-Any file that contains a YAML front matter block will be processed by Jekyll as a special file.
+Files that contains a YAML front matter block will be processed by Jekyll as a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Here is a basic example:

-example:
 ```
 ---
 layout: post